 - Falls from elevation

-- Falls on same level (slips and trips)
+- Falls on the same level (slips, trips and falls)

 - Mobile equipment

-The following resources will help you better understand and address some of the health and safety issues we’ll be focusing on with our inspections and initiatives.
+A healthy and safe workplace is a shared responsibility.
+The following resources will help you better understand and address some of the health and safety issues to focus on in your industry.
 For more resources and information, please visit our Manufacturing pages.